Samsung Galaxy S24

-The Samsung Galaxy S24 is a series of high-end Android-based smartphones developed, manufactured, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
+The Samsung Galaxy S24 is a series of high-end Android-based smartphones manufactured, developed, produced, and marketed by Samsung Electronics as part of its flagship Galaxy S series.
 They collectively serve as the successors to the Galaxy S23 series.
-The first phones were announced on January 17, 2024, at the Galaxy Unpacked event in San Jose, California, while, alongside the Samsung Galaxy Tab S10 series, the Galaxy S24 FE was unveiled at Samsung's Galaxy Unpacked event on September 26, 2024.
-The first three phones were released in the United States and Europe on January 31, 2024, while the FE model was released globally on October 3, 2024.
+The first three smartphones (Galaxy S24, Galaxy S24+, and the Galaxy S24 Ultra) were announced on January 17, 2024, at the Samsung's Galaxy Unpacked event in San Jose, California, and they were released in the United States and Europe on January 31, 2024.
+The Galaxy S24 FE was unveiled at the following event on September 26, 2024, alongside the Galaxy Tab S10 series, and released on October 3, 2024.

-They were succeeded by the Galaxy S25 series announced on January 22, 2025.
+The Galaxy S24 series was succeeded by the Galaxy S25 series, which was announced on January 22, 2025.

+History

+The successor to the Galaxy S23 series was the subject of months of speculation about its development and launch.
+Reports as early as July 2023 suggested Samsung would switch to a titanium frame, following the inclusion of a titanium frame on the iPhone 15 Pro.
+Multiple reports of the Galaxy S24 series were known, where the phones could arrive as early as January 2024, to pictures showing the actual Galaxy S24 Ultra, and alleged specs and renders of the supposed devices were leaked ahead of launch.

+A week before its launch, it was reported that the Galaxy S24 series would get seven years of major OS upgrades, which was first introduced with the Pixel 8 series.